gajus/dindent/README.md

 Dindent will not attempt to sanitise or otherwise manipulate your output beyond indentation.
 This library is designed to make debugging easier.
 Do not use it in production.

+## Regex

+There is a [good reason not to use regular expression to parse HTML](http://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags/1732454#1732454).
+However, DOM parser will rebuild the whole HTML document.
+It will attempt to add missing tags, close open block tags, or remove anything that's not a valid HTML.
+This is what Tidy does, DOM, etc. This behaviour is undesirable when debugging HTML output.
+Regex based parser will not rebuild the document.
+Dindent will only add indentation, without otherwise affecting the markup.

 ## Use

 Parser implements a single method, `indent`: